ANSTEADBROOK CAPITAL ℠

 Data show that the U.S. dollar remains the dominant currency in the vast majority of trades, on one side of 88% of all trades in April 2019.
 The Euro, on one side of the trade grew slightly to a 32% share of FX trades.
 In contrast, the Japanese yen declined about 5%; however, the yen remains the third most actively traded currency, being one side 17% of all FX currency trades.
 Turnover in FX spot markets rose in the 2019 survey, but declined as a share in the global FX activity.
 At $2.0 trillion per day, the volume of spot trades in April 2019 was some 20% greater than in April 2016, but still below the level recorded in the April 2013 Triennial Survey.

-The United Kingdom, the United States, Hong Kong SAR, Singapore and Japan facilitated 79% of all foreign exchange trading.
+FX trading continues to be concentrated in the largest financial centres.
+In April 2019, sales desks in five locations - the United Kingdom, the United States, Singapore, Hong Kong SAR, and Japan facilitated 79% of all foreign exchange trading.
 Trading activity in the United Kingdom and Hong Kong SAR grew by more than the global average.

 Monday to Friday: 24 hours a day, 5 a.m.
 GMT on Monday until 5 p.m.
 GMT on Friday.